miner/herbert/README.md

   value. <BR>
 `{:a int :b sym :c? [int*]}`  -- matches {:a 10 :b foo :c [1 2 3]} and {:a 1 :b bar}

 * A literal #{set} with multiple schema expressions denotes the required element types, but does not exclude others.
 A single element might match multiple schemas.
-A set with a single quantified schema expression, defines the requirement on all elements. <BR>
+A set with a quantified schema expression defines the requirement on all elements. <BR>
 `#{int :a :b}` -- matches #{:a :b :c 10}, but not #{:a 10} <BR>
 `#{int+}` -- matches #{1 3 5}, but not #{1 :a 3}